 A photo from my first trip of the gas line gate and hillside.

-At the time of my first trip in early September I only had the first lady’s tip about the mine shaft in the county area.
+At the time of my first trip in early September I only had the first lady’s tip about the mine in the county area.
 This spot and one further up the road could have matched that description.
 In fact the second one looked more likely due to how the hillside was steeper.
-It is also closer to where I had already found a 1920’s shaft (we will review that in a later article).
+It is also closer to where I had already found a 1920’s slope (we will review that in a later article).
 Here is what that looks like under the power lines.

 I sent these photos to Ardi and she told me it was where the pipeline is.
 Another clue she gave me to keep in mind is it was on a flat area.
 That the county filled it in & re-seeded with grass.
 So, here I go back for round two and a hike up the pipeline right-a-way hillside.